notoookay/rag-ler/README.md

 bash ./scripts/prepare_reranker_train_data.sh
 ```

-Mistral-7b model uses lower memory (about 40GB), so you may reduce inference cost when testing on Mistral model.
+Mistral-7b model uses less memory (about 40GB), so you may reduce inference cost when testing on Mistral model.

 You can also use data provided by us, which can be found in `data/reranker_train_labels_llama2_7b.jsonl`.
 We inference our fine-tuned LLMs using the same configuration in the script above.